mjhm/lodash-match-pattern/README.md

 ## Omitted items

 Sometimes an important API requirement specifies fields that should not be present, such as a `password`.
-This can be validated with an explicit `_.isOmitted` check (an alias of `_.isUndefined`).
+This can be validated with an explicit `_.isOmitted` check.
 Note that it works properly with partial objects. *[[code](https://github.com/Originate/lodash-match-pattern/blob/jm20160625/examples/example1/features/basic.feature#L94)]*:

 ```javascript
 {